The 7 Most Common Contract Disputes & Cases

 What Are Common Types Of Contract Disputes?

-Seen by many as simply “the cost of doing business,” contract disputes are a common occurrence across nearly every industry in the U.S. While most contracts are signed with the expectation that all parties will honor the terms for a set duration, things don’t always go as planned.
-When one party fails to meet their obligations, it can result in a breach of contract — leading to costly legal conflicts.
+Often viewed as simply “the cost of doing business,” contract disputes are a frequent issue across nearly every industry in the United States.
+Contracts are typically signed with the expectation that all parties will meet their obligations for a defined period.
+However, when one party fails to perform—or performs improperly—it can result in a breach of contract, leading to costly disputes, business disruption, and potential litigation.

-Below, we explore seven of the most common types of contract disputes today.
-These examples reflect everyday agreements signed by business professionals across the country.
+Below are seven of the most common types of contract disputes businesses and individuals face today.
+These examples reflect everyday agreements used by professionals across a wide range of industries.

 1. Commercial Leases